thefrontside/interactors/sample/README.md

-# BigTest Sample App
+# Interactors Sample App

-The BigTest Sample app shows some examples of using BigTest and Interactors to programatically test a web app.
+The Interactors Sample app shows some examples of using Interactors to programatically test a web app.

-This repository contains the files that are created when someone runs the command `npx bigtest-sample` to generate their own app, as they are following along with [the Quick Start](https://frontside.com/bigtest/docs/interactors).
+This repository contains the files that are created when someone runs the command `npx interactors-sample` to generate their own app, as they are following along with [the Quick Start](https://frontside.com/bigtest/docs/interactors).

 ## Getting Started